William Monroe joins the wide world of eSports

 “One of the neat things about eSports is there’s no travel,” Causey said.

-Since the computers in the school’s lab are not built for gaming, he hopes to have the team do some fundraising to purchase some custom gaming machines if the team continues to grow next year.
+Because the computers in the school’s lab are not built for gaming, Causey said he hopes to have the team do some fundraising to purchase some custom gaming machines if the team continues to grow next year.
 The students bring their own USB controllers from home to plug in to the school computers.

 “This is our first year trying this,” he said.
 “We’re playing with school equipment, which is not ideal.
 We do need to raise some money, which is something that we’re likely going to do this summer.
 And we’re going to build our own computers.”